 The show is also somewhat unique in the way it deals with chronic relapse.
 Both Luke and his friend Trish have been through multiple treatment programs and relapsed many times.
 People who go through multiple relapses often feel hopeless.
 Even when they’re in recovery, they may think that another relapse is just around the corner.
 In one scene, Steven asks Trish what’s different about her current attempt at recovery because trying the same thing and expecting different results is insanity.

 She tells him, “That’s what recovery is.
 The same thing over and over again, in spite of the results, or in spite of a backslide, or in spite of a full-fledge f—— relapse.
-Doesn’t mean you stop just because it gets a little repetitive.
+That doesn’t mean you stop just because it gets a little repetitive.
 One day at a time.” -Trish

 While relapse is a real threat and happens to as many as 60 percent of people who achieve sobriety, it’s not inevitable.
-There are even specific treatment approaches for people who have experienced chronic relapse.
+There are even specific treatment approaches for people who have experienced a chronic relapse.
 If a relapse does happen, it doesn’t mean that treatment failed; it just means that treatment and your relapse prevention strategies need to be revisited.

 The show may be an excellent example of storytelling in the horror genre, but it also teaches viewers valuable lessons about addiction and how families can work together or fall apart.
 If the show struck a chord with you because there is someone in your life who’s struggling with a substance use disorder, there’s help available.
 Speak to an addiction specialist at the Palm Beach Institute by calling (855) 617-1839 to learn more about addiction treatment and what family members can do to help.